 Locals laud Taiping (City of Peace) for trailblazing Malaysia’s first museum, first railway and first newspapers in English, Malay and Tamil.
 But it’s Taiping’s ‘Rain City’ title that has stuck.
 Verdant lake gardens and a refreshing hill station to its east, Bukit Larut, are both gifts of Taiping's weather, the wettest in Peninsular Malaysia.

-This busy, compact fishing town has everything that travellers passing through on their way to the islands might need: cheap internet, OK sleeping options, grocery stores, cold beer and a pharmacy.
+This busy, compact fishing town has everything that travellers passing through on their way to the islands might need: OK sleeping options, shops, cold beers, even a laundry.
 The river is clogged with colourful fishing boats, and though most people only stay long enough to hop a ferry to Tioman, this is a relaxed village with a surprisingly lyrical air.

 Klang & Pelabuhan Klang

 About 30km west of KL lies Klang, Selangor’s former royal capital.
-The town makes for a pleasant diversion, and if combined with a trip to nearby Pulao Carey and a sumptuous feast in the vibrant Little India, a good day out.
+The town makes for a pleasant diversion and, if combined with a trip to nearby Pulau Carey and a sumptuous feast in the vibrant Little India, a good day out.
 Aficionados of mosque architecture should consider Klang a must visit for the beautiful art deco Masjid Di Raja Sultan Suleiman.

 Referred to as the 'mainland' on Penang Island, Seberang Perai is the 760km strip of land on peninsular Malaysia that is also part of Penang State.
 Living in the island's shadow, this is the forgotten half of the state, even many of the people who live here commute to work and play across the Selat Utara (North Channel).